 Rust is the common name for iron oxide, a chemical compound that’s formed when iron is exposed to water and air.
 When moisture combines with the carbon monoxide in the air, this forms a weak carbonic acid that starts to break down the iron.
 At the same time, water is being broken down into its separate elements of hydrogen and oxygen.
 When the oxygen atoms meet and bond with the iron atoms, iron oxide – or rust – results.

 Why is Rust Bad for Your Vehicle?

 While iron and iron alloys are very strong metals, rust makes them extremely brittle.
 Flaking and crumbling iron oxide can jeopardize the safety of yourself and your passengers while on the road, and this is especially true during colder months.
 Ice-melting agents like road salt only help to speed up this chemical reaction from happening on your car’s undercarriage and other exposed areas.

-What Can You Do to Protect Your Vehicle from Rust?
+What Can You Do to Protect Your Vehicle from Rust and Corrosion?